Skip to main content

 • clientSecret: The Secret tied to the generated Key.

-• scopes: List of scopes the app has permissions for, separated by spaces.
+• scope: List of scopes the app has permissions for, separated by spaces.

-NOTE: the scopes offline_access and read:me are provided by default.
+NOTE: the scopes offline_access, read:jira-work, and read:jira-user are provided by default.

 Adding the provider to the Backstage frontend